ausseabed/ausseabed-k8s-infra/README.md

     kubectl get pods --all-namespaces
 ```

-You should see some running pods.
+You should see running pods.
 If so you are ready to deploy your applications.

 ## Adding addional users access to the cluster

+To add users other than yourself to access kubectl you need to add them the kubernetes iamidentitymapping.

-Get your account id
+Get your account id:
 ```
     ACCOUNT_ID=$(aws sts get-caller-identity --output text --query 'Account')
 ```